iSight : iSight versus DV Camcorder or other web-cam

 For the commonly used Apple apps, discussions areas related to operating Apple's iSight with iChat and iMovie are located at:-

-2. iChat AV Discussions for iChat 3 and iChat 2 and Earlier,
+- http://discussions.apple.com/category.jspa?categoryID=139 or iChat AV Discussions - for iChat 3 and iChat 2 and Earlier,

 Many people use iChat AV with a Firewire DV camcorder, at least for a first try at AV conferencing.
 It works just fine.
 Some continue to use their camcorders; however, here are some things you might consider to be reasons for adding an iSight or dedicated Web Cam:

-(2) Setting up the tripod and camcorder after receiving a video invitation involves more work and fumbling risk.
-Am iSight/Web Cam is always available.
+- (2) Setting up the tripod and camcorder after receiving a video invitation involves more work and fumbling risk.
+An iSight/Web Cam is always available.

 It is also possible to use iChat AV with a USB webcam or camcorder including those with suitable but NONE DV ouput over Firewire, but those require the addition of a third party software application like iChatUSBCam.
 This link has an explanation of iChatUSBCam's features and cameras compatibility.
 It is try before you buy software.